Financial Education for Securities, Banking, & Insurance Professionals.

 Admission to The College’s graduate programs requires advanced professional experience.
 Graduation rates (and program completion rates for the Chartered Advisor in Philanthropy® designation) reflect the expertise of students accepted into these programs as well as the level of academic support provided.

-- The Master of Science in Financial Services (MSFS) has an 82.4 percent graduation rate.
+- The Master of Science in Financial Services (MSFS) has an aggregate graduation rate of 85.8 percent for students who enrolled between 2006 and 2008.*

-- The completion rate for the Chartered Advisor in Philanthropy® (CAP®) designation is 63.6 percent.
+- The completion rate for the Chartered Advisor in Philanthropy® (CAP®) designation is 75.7 percent for students who enrolled between 2006 and 2012.

 - Outcomes data for The College’s PhD program are not yet available.